datacoves/docs/docs/how-tos/airflow/run-airbyte-sync-jobs.md

 ### Turn off Airbyte's scheduler

-To avoid conflicts between Airflow triggering Airbyte jobs and Airbyte scheduling its own jobs at the same time, we suggest you set `replication frequency` to `manual` on each Airbyte connection that that will be triggered by Airflow:
+To avoid conflicts between Airflow triggering Airbyte jobs and Airbyte scheduling its own jobs at the same time, we suggest you set `replication frequency` to `manual` on each Airbyte connection that will be triggered by Airflow:

 ![Replication frequency](./assets/airbyte-replication-frequency.png)